 When it comes to buying a car, there are a few different ways to go about it.
 You can save up for a car on your own, or you can take out a car loan from a bank or other lending institution.

 There are pros and cons to both methods.
-Saving up for a car takes time and patience, but you’ll ultimately save money in the long run by avoiding interest fees.
+Saving up for a car takes time and patience, but you’ll ultimately save money in the long run by avoiding interest fees and using awesome programs that put money back in your wallet.
 Taking out a car loan may be a more immediate solution, but you’ll end up paying more for your car in the long run due to interest fees.

 How do I save money for a car?